ioccc-src/winner/2024/maffiodo/README.md

     var x = function () {};
 ```

   and please look at the final semicolon!
-It is very important beacuse every
+It is very important because every
   expression need to terminate with that and without that strange parsing
   things will happen (also probably some segmentation fault).
   Functions need to be unnamed by itself.